The drive to create is inescapable. I'm only happy when I'm actively engaged in making something.

 Trying to discover how things work was eventually followed by trying to find out why things work - including human and social factors like behavior and economics.
 Using the rigorous analysis methods of my industrial design training I tried to figure out why things don't work.
 As such I’ve been called cynical, but only by those who lack the power of accurate observation.
 I prefer to think of myself as a cynical optimist: my cup is half full of shit.

 That some of my work is displayed upside down is simply a reflection of my world view.
 Art - long before even the capital A Art of the Renaissance - has been driven not by creative vision but by commerce, and as such is a near perfect reflection of society.
-I had a dealer who didn't know who Claes Oldenburg is.
-This is not art but economics.
+I once showed in a gallery where the dealer didn't know who Claes Oldenburg is.

 I blame Warhol ("Art is what you can get away with.") although he clearly wasn't the first.
 Andy just took the anti-art of Dada to The Factory floor.
 Some find notoriety by being the first to exploit some tiny previously unexplored niche, some find it by being outrageous in some way.
 Others capitalize on marketing - for which the outrageous is of course a perfect vehicle.
 I do not consider this to be either art or success.